sarvex/boost-1/README.md

-# think-cell guide on how to submit boost patches
+# think-cell guide on how to submit boost patches (Work in progress)

 ## Clone and setup the boost repository

-1. On the command line, do
+1. Consider cloning boost on a Mac, it takes a long time on Windows.
+On the command line, do

-        git clone --recursive https://github.com/think-cell/boost.git boost_thinkcell
+        git clone --recursive -b develop https://github.com/think-cell/boost.git boost_thinkcell

-    In case this fails with an error "Fetched in submodule path ...", type

-        cd boost_thinkcell
-	    git submodule update --recursive --remote

-    TODO: Checkout develop branch

 2. Once the clone is complete, go to `boost_thinkcell/tools/build/` and execute `booststrap[.bat|.sh]`.
 This will build `b2`, the Boost.Build executable.

     For convenience, add the build folder to your path variable.
 On Windows, right-click the start menu button, choose Control Panel and then search for "environment variable" and choose "Edit environment variables for your account."
 On the Mac, enter

-        echo export PATH=\$PATH:~/path_to/boost_thinkcell/tools/build >> ~/.bashrc
+        echo export PATH=\$PATH:/path_to/boost_thinkcell/tools/build >> ~/.bashrc
         source ~/.bashrc

 3. On the Mac, please setup the boost documentation toolchain with the following commands: